eth-cscs/tools/easybuild/production/README.md

 # Production builds

-Please add here the list of eb files used on production
+Use the files below to keep the list of eb files used on production up to date.

+Since all changes need to be reviewed, **please issue a Pull Request** for adding new packages
 * Daint/Santis
   * 5.2.UP04-2015.11 + 5.2.UP04-cuda-2015.11